 The breathtaking part when you arrive in the centre city of Ghent is the architectural attraction: It doesn’t matter where you turn your head, you will be surrounded by majestic buildings of medieval times.
 One of them is the high gothic Cathedral of St. Bavo.
 It was built between 13th and 16th centuries and has famous unique artworks of Rubens “The Conversion of St. Baaf” and Van Eyck brothers “The Adoration of the Mystic Lamb”.
 One of the panels of the Van Eyck’s paintings was stolen in 1934 though, so it was replaced by a reproduction.
 The curious travelers should definitely enter the the cathedral, because underneath the main church are numerous tombs and treasures.

 It’s important to mention that Ghent’s historical city central is car-free and very pedestrian-friendly.
 Ideal to explore the surroundings by feet.
 But first take a closer look at the city center, there are so many splendid buildings to admire!
 One of them is The Belfry: 91-meter-high tower, the symbol of the city’s independence.
 Town Hall ( Stadhuis ) is another magnificent architectural masterpiece, that contains a variety of architectonic styles.

 This is by the way also an interesting fact about Ghent: the city boasts with the full architectural load of history, but a modern influx of young people makes it hip and vivid.
-Maybe this is also a reason why the streets are not crowded by many visitors as any other touristic places in Belgium, seems like the country of waffles and beer wants to keep it’s vivacious city in a secret.
+The best way to observe all these beauty is from the water.
+Join a lovely boat ride along the Leie for 9€.

-After charging the battery and being ready for the forthcoming positive impressions, time to explore the hidden streets of a Belgian’s pearl Ghent.
+As I already mentioned Ghent doesn’t have only historical attractions but also great street art.
 If you pay attention to the little alleys, you may discover a narrow graffiti street (Werregarenstraat, 9000 Gent).
 My advice, prepare your camera, because the serpentine of colorful graffitis seem to have no end!
 The end of that street will bring you to the shopping area, where you can decide if you would like to spoil yourself and make your wallet a bit thinner.
 Be careful, for shopaholics Ghent can be a dangerous oasis: various shops with the stylish closing.

-Another important place to see in Ghent is Castle of the Counts – Gravensteen.
+Another important thing to see in Ghent is Castle of the Counts – Gravensteen.
 The pompous and imposing fortress stands in the city centre and provides the whole city with the shattering medieval charm.
 The castle was built in the late 12th century and was used during all this time for several purposes: a mint, a prison and even a cotton plant.
 Nowadays it’s open to visitors as a museum, showing different torture methods that were once used at that castle.
 If you’re keen to visit this breathtaking monument then keep in mind the opening hours: daily from 09.00 to 17.00.

 And another famous thing in general in Belgium is beer.
 Not only the taste of the beer plays a significant role but also the place and atmosphere of the surroundings.
 That’s why follow my recommendation and visit “Het Waterhuis aan de Bierkant”, this literarily translates to the “Water house on the beer side”.
 The location of that place is ideal: next to the canal, under the sun and not far from the imposing fortress.